Zywave/booster/src/_areas/application-framework/components/analytics.md

 `identity` should be consistent and unique based on the third-party project IDs you are given because we want to reduce conflict between different systems in our analytics solutions—especially in Appcues.
 If you are given the Zywave Appcues account ID that all Zywave products use, your identity should be identifiable as associated with your ecosystem.
 For example, Advisen might use `"Advisen~{userId}"` to not conflict with other systems such as Zywave's identifier `"B~1234"`.

 <docs-spacer size="small"></docs-spacer>

 ### User properties

-`userProperties` is an optional property and feature of Zywave Analytics.
+`userProperties` (HTML: `user-properties`) is an optional property and feature of Zywave Analytics.
 It allows you to supply extra information in the form of a JavaScript object (or, if coming in via HTML, as an HTML safe JSON string) about a user to these scripts. `userProperties` currently has three standardized fields:

 * `givenName`: Commonly referred to as "first name"
 * `familyName`: Commonly referred to as "last name"